windowsgamessamples/UnityPorting/README.md

 Open \UnityPorting\PlatformerApps\Platformer.sln with Visual Studio 2013.

+You must have the [NuGet](http://www.nuget.org/) packet manager installed.

+Build the solution to ensure all NuGet packages are available (e.g. Facebook) as the solution is set to automatically restore NuGet packages.

 There are 2 app projects for the Windows Store and WP8 apps:

 - PlatfomerWindows - The Windows 8.1 App